statgen/pheweb/etc/detailed-install-instructions.md

 If that command fails, then:

-- If you have root, run:
+- If you have root access, run:

   ```bash
   sudo pip3 install pheweb
   ```

+  If you're not sure whether you have root access, just try it.
+  If you don't have root access it will say something like `you are not in the sudoers file.`

 - Otherwise, I recommend using miniconda3 to install pheweb.